A Stone’s Throw Knowledge Gateways

 The rows in the left column of the table, highlighted in light green, show the Chapter number and the chapter’s pages; following the highlighted row is a quick chapter overview and occasional resource links to relevant sites for further investigation (links to child-friendly sites are in orange).

 The right column rows, highlighted in light green, show the chapter’s title.
-The chapter’s color-coded Discovery Paths, with their associated Knowledge Branches, appear beneath each chapter title.
+The chapter’s color-coded Knowledge Gateways, with their associated Discovery Paths, appear beneath each chapter title.

 Table 1.
-A Stone’s Throw Overview: Science, Humanities, and ValuesBehaviors
+A Stone’s Throw Overview: Sciences, Humanities, and Values/Behaviors

 CHAPTER: Page Numbers